EloisaAvila/femaledeities/README.md

 This project consists of four Python scripts that collectively handle data scraping, processing, and output generation of every culture within the eHRAF World Cultures Database, which is maintained by the Human Relations Area Files (HRAF) at Yale University.
 While utilizing JavaScript may be faster, we used python for the ability to display the scraping process in a manner that allows the user to interact with the scraping and visually verify bugs and missed cultures.
 The total runtime to scrape all information from the database, including paragraph text, is around 11 hours: deityscraping.py, duplicatecheck.py, and concatenatedeities.py take roughly three hours to run, and deity_text.py takes approximately eight hours to run, but may vary depending on hardware.

-The file "qrySummary_eHRAF_WorldCultures_Jan2024" is manually downloaded from the HRAF website: "Cultures in eHRAF World Cultures", found [here](https://hraf.yale.edu/resources/reference/).
+The file "qrySummary_eHRAF_WorldCultures_Jan2025" is manually downloaded from the HRAF website: "Cultures in eHRAF World Cultures", found [here](https://hraf.yale.edu/resources/reference/).
 However, I have also added two additional cultures that have been catalouged between the latest update of that file and 2/5/2025: Tarascans and Chiriguano.
 If you choose to download from the website directly instead of utilizing the file in the repository, make sure to update this information.
 ## Files

 ### 1. `deityscraping.py` - **Obtaining paragraph information from eHRAF**
+[FROM WHAT I UNDERSTAND THIS SECTION USES THE DUPLICATE AND THE SCRAPPING PYTHON SCRIPTS - IF YES, CAN YOU UPDATE THE TITLE?]
 - **Purpose**: To scrape all relevant paragraphs given culture and subject search strings
-- **Key Functions**: search_ehraf: Initiates a program which automatically opens a Google Chrome tab, directs the search to the exact culture page based upon the subject filters, and selects and downloads all paragraph sources into a .csv file.
+- **Key Functions**: search_ehraf: Initiates a program which automatically opens a Google Chrome tab, directs the search to the exact culture page based upon the subject tags [ADD THEM HERE.
+Dora figured out a systematic way of selecting the tags, please update based on the Protocol], and selects and downloads all paragraph sources into a .csv file.
 - **Dependencies**: pandas, selenium, time, urllib, os

 **How to Run**:

-1. Change the "csv_path" to wherever you downloaded the file qrySummary_eHRAF_WorldCultures_Jan2024.
+1. Change the "csv_path" to wherever you downloaded the file qrySummary_eHRAF_WorldCultures_Jan2025.
 2. Run the code using the following command.
 If you would like to visually see the process, please comment out "options.add_argument('--headless')" on line 26.
 ```
 python deityscraping.py
 ```
 3. Once the code finishes running, comment out options.add_argument('--headless').
 Then, uncomment "#cultures = [ "O'odham","Mi'kmaq", "Chiricahua Apache"]" and comment out "cultures = df["EHRAF WORLD CULTURES NAME"] # Remove NaN values and duplicates".
-Then, for cultures O'odham and Mi'kmaq, you may have to help the macro navigate to the page displaying paragraphs.
+Then, for cultures O'odham and Mi'kmaq, you may have to help the macro navigate to the page displaying paragraphs [WHY?
+CAN YOU FIGURE OUT A WAY SO THAT YOU DON'T HAVE TO DO THIS MANUALLY?].
 Alternatively, download these manually.
-4. Run the concatenatedeities.py and duplicatecheck.py, only after you do so should you navigate back here (if applicable)
+4. Run the concatenatedeities.py and duplicatecheck.py, only after you do so should you navigate back here (if applicable) [WHY ARE WE RUNNING THESE ALREADY?
+I THOUGHT IT WAS A LATER STAGE IN THE PROCESS]
-5. There are two cultures which the "download all" button does not work, even when pressed manually; this may be due to the quantity of these paragraphs.
+5. There are two cultures which the "download all" button does not work, even when pressed manually; this may be due to the quantity of these paragraphs [LETS FIGURE OUT WHY AND TRY TO MAKE IT AUTOMATIC].
 These are cultures Dogon and Ifugao; I've linked their pages [here](https://ehrafworldcultures.yale.edu/search/traditional/data?owcs=FA16&culture=Dogon&docs=28&sres=4365&q=cultures%3A%22Dogon%22+AND+subjects%3A%28%22spirits+and+gods%22+OR+%22gender+roles+and+issues%22+OR+%22mythology%22+OR+%22gender+status%22+OR+%22revelation+and+divination%22%29) and [here](https://ehrafworldcultures.yale.edu/search/traditional/data?owcs=OA19&culture=Ifugao&docs=22&sres=3610&q=cultures%3A%22Ifugao%22+AND+subjects%3A%28%22spirits+and+gods%22+OR+%22gender+roles+and+issues%22+OR+%22mythology%22+OR+%22gender+status%22+OR+%22revelation+and+divination%22%29), respectively.
 Instead, manually navigate to these pages and download these files in batches; I found that 2-3 seperate batches was sufficient.
+[SINCE WE ARE INCREASING THE NUMBER OF TASKS, LET'S TRY TO HAVE A PROCESS THAT WORKS WITHOUT BUMPS]
 6. If there are any other cultures missing after running duplicatecheck.py, you may either put these missing cultures into a list and set cultures = [your list here] and run the code again, or you can simply download the files directly from the website.
 After downloading these extra files, place them into the folder_path and run concatenatedeities.py and duplicatecheck.py.
 After this, you should get the expected output.

 ### 2. `concatenatedeities.py` - **Merging all individual dataframes together**
 - **Purpose**: Takes every downloaded file from deityscraping.py and concatenates them into one master dataframe.
 - **Key Functions**: count_and_concatenate: Define the expected columns in each df, count number of files, concatenate all dataframes, remove any duplicate entries.
+[WHAT CONSTITUTES A DUPLICATE ENTRY?
+WHAT VARIABLES NEED TO BE PERFECT DUPLICATES FOR IT TO DELETE IT AND WHEN WOULD THIS HAPPEN?]
 - **Dependencies**: os, pandas.

 **How to Run**: